 Nick Cave Will Never Be Forgotten

 After the devastating loss of his son, Nick Cave confronted grief with his music and art.
-The legendary artist invited us into his home in Brighton to talk about a world after despair.
+The legendary artist invited us into his home in Brighton, England, to talk about a world after despair.

 Illustration by Adam Mignanelli

-The city of Brighton & Hove, where Nick Cave lives, is like a place out of time.
+The city of Brighton, where Nick Cave lives on the southern coast of England, is like a place out of time.
 King's Road, along the shore, is littered with old hotels painted white and peeling, tourists and locals scattered around the beach eating ice cream and fish and chips with mushy peas, as long as the weather is good.
-It can turn on you swiftly – sun-kissed days are softly obliterated by dense, consuming fog that rolls in off the water, warping the city into a slow and misty ghost town, its waterfront and famous piers enveloped in grey and barely visible.
+It can turn on you swiftly—sun-kissed days are softly obliterated by dense, consuming fog that rolls in off the water, warping the city into a slow and misty ghost town, its waterfront and famous piers enveloped in grey and barely visible.
 Cave himself spoke about Brighton's tempestuous nature in the 2014 film 20,000 Days on Earth, saying he could control the weather: Bone-freezing winds, ominous thunderheads, impossibly blue skies.
 Then, he added, "I just can't control my moods, is all."
 The town, with all its volatility, feels like the perfect place for the the Australian rock star's stormy, supernatural writing to continue thriving.

 And so, Brighton had a hold on Nick Cave.
 But in the last couple years, that's changed.